 Knowledge: Simultaneous Events

-Simultaneous events are simply events that occur at the same time.
+Simultaneous events are events that occur at the same time.
 Note, however, that events do not have to be identical to be considered simultaneous.

 A common example of using simultaneous events is diagonal moves.
 Most block coding and robotics software will allow moves in four directions (for example, up, down, left, right), but a diagonal move requires a horizontal and a vertical move at the same time.